Best Price Guarantee

 Standard units

 Our standard units are double glazed with clear toughened glass top pane manufactured to BS EN 12150 and conform to BS EN 1279, 18mm argon-fill cavity structurally sealed with toughened Low-E glass to achieve a centre pane 1.1 u-value.
 Glass thickness for standard size units are 6mm toughened.
-Glass speciation and thickness will vary for larger units.
+Glass specification and thickness will vary for larger units.

 Triple and quad glazed units